cristo-rabani/meteor-universe-html-purifier/README.md

 You can also skipped default allowed tags for current call purify, but only global tags (top level).
 It mean that you cannot skipped `<td>` or `<tr>` for `<table>`

+As a default attribute href of tag 'a' has a restrictions for allowed urls

 ## Default allowed attributes

 - all_elements: ['class', 'style', 'id']